bohdloss/SpaghettiEngine/README.md

 And you can do the following with it
 - Render 3d models with materials
-- (SOON) Render 2D lighting
+- Use the input system to control a player
-- (SOON) Use physics and input system to control a player
+- (WIP) Easily manage networking for multiplayer
-- (LATER) Easily manage networking for multiplayer
+- (WIP) Physics
-- (LATER) Run servers
+- (SOON) Run servers
-- (LATER) Play sounds and music
+- (SOON) Play sounds and music

 ### How to set it up